anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 # Festivals {#festivals}

+The RCL provides readings only for a small number of the Festivals listed below: the Annunciation, the Visitation, Holy Cross, and Thanksgiving Day (observed in Common Worship as Harvest Thanksgiving).

 According to the [Rules], Festivals are 'not usually displaced'.
 However,

 > Festivals falling on a Sunday are to be kept on that day or transferred to the Monday (or, at the discretion of the minister, to the next suitable weekday).
 But a Festival may not be celebrated on Sundays in Advent, Lent or Eastertide.
 Festivals coinciding with a Principal Feast or Principal Holy Day are transferred to the first available day.